craigh411/LaravelFileUploader/README.md

 }
 ```

-This can now be used by method or constructor injection in your Controllers which will automatically use those defaults:
+This can now be used by method or constructor injection in your Controllers which will automatically use those values as defaults:

 ```
 private $uploader;